-Together, we come up with a personalized plan using multiple treatment types, which can include skincare products, laser treatments, PRP, dermal fillers and prescriptions when indicated.
-Almost without exception, the plan also involves Botox.
-I am yet to meet a patient who can’t benefit from it in some way, be it cosmetic, therapeutic or preventative, and I am yet to find another treatment that can out-perform it while being as cost-effective and convenient for patients.
+Together, we come up with a personalized plan using multiple treatment types, which can include skincare products, laser treatments, PRP, dermal fillers, and prescriptions when indicated.
+Almost without exception, the plan also involves Botox®.
+I have yet to meet a patient who can’t benefit from the treatment in some way, be it cosmetic, therapeutic, or preventative, and I have yet to find another treatment that can out-perform it, while being as cost-effective and convenient for patients.

-Every so often, as I bring up Botox in the treatment plan, I am met the same response.
-“Botox?
-Isn’t that poison?”.
+Every so often, as I bring up Botox® in the treatment plan, I am met the same response.
+“Botox®?
+Isn’t that poison?”
 Before I answer that question for you today, I’d like to tell an unfortunate story.

 In 2007 in Sacramento, a 28-year-old woman competed in a water-drinking contest for a radio station.
-She drank 6 L of water in under 3 hours and didn’t go to the washroom to “Hold your Wee for a Nintendo Wii” as the contest was titled.
-She returned home and began developing headaches, malaise and dizziness.
-A few hours later, she was tragically found dead, and the assessment by the coroner was “water poisoning” which causes Hyponatremia (substantially too low of a concentration of salt in the body, in this case, caused by taking in too much water and diluting it).
+She drank 6L of water in under 3 hours and didn’t go to the washroom to “Hold your Wee for a Nintendo Wii” as the contest was titled.
+She returned home and began developing headaches, malaise, and dizziness.
+A few hours later, she was tragically found dead, and the assessment by the coroner was “water poisoning” which causes hyponatremia (substantially too low of a concentration of salt in the body, in this case, caused by taking in too much water and diluting it).
 In her case, water had been the “poison” that ended her life.

-Keeping that in mind, when you ask me, “Isn’t Botox poison?”
-I have to answer “Yes” (Apologies to our Allergan representative if she’s reading this and already starting to send me an angry text message).
-That “Yes” however, comes with a very large “But”.
+Keeping that in mind, when you ask me, “Isn’t Botox® poison?”
+I have to answer “yes”.
+(Apologies to our Allergan representative if she’s reading this and already starting to send me an angry text message).
+That “yes” however, comes with a very large “but”.
 Yes, it can be poisonous, but so can water.
 So can anything.
 It all comes down to dose.

 I understand the concerns when people ask me this question.
 It is reasonable to wonder if a product that has “tox” in its name is safe.
 That being said, the thing always to remember is everything can be toxic in the wrong amount.
-Botox is highly processed and diluted to be an extremely safe product despite its ability when unmodified to cause the guinea pig apocalypse.
+Botox® is highly processed and diluted to be an extremely safe product despite its ability when unmodified to cause the guinea pig apocalypse.

 If you have other questions about safety data, I would love to go more in-depth into it with you in person.
 Please come by Rejuvenation for a consultation, where we can go over all of your questions and come up with a plan that fits your needs!